nataliepcodes/motivational-quotes-app/README.md

-# Quotes — Motivational Quotes Platform
+# Motivational Quotes Platform

 A Django-based web application for collecting, organising, and displaying motivational quotes and their authors.

 The project explores building a content-driven platform using Django, including database modelling, data import from JSON, Django Admin, search, and improving the user experience.

-Work in progress — currently being developed as part of my journey learning Python, Django, and web application development.
+Work in progress: currently being developed as part of my journey learning Python, Django, and web application development.

 ---